Listeria fears prompt Sargento cheese recall

 Story highlights

-- Sargento recalls 7 cheese products over possible listeria contamination
+- Sargento recalls seven cheese products over possible listeria contamination

 - The cheese was packaged at a Wisconsin plant

-(CNN)One of the largest cheesemakers in the US is recalling several of its products over fears of a listeria contamination.
+(CNN)One of the largest cheesemakers in the United States is recalling several of its products over fears of listeria contamination.

 Sargento Foods, Inc., announced over the weekend that certain packages of its Ultra Thin Sliced Longhorn Colby and Chef Blends Shredded Nacho & Taco Cheese must be recalled "due to a potential contamination of Listeria monocytogenes."

 Listeriosis is a serious infection that's usually caused by eating contaminated food and can be particularly dangerous for pregnant women and older people.
-Symptoms include fever and muscle aches and sometimes diarrhea or other gastrointestinal problems, according to the Centers for Disease Control.
+Symptoms include fever, muscle aches and sometimes diarrhea or other gastrointestinal problems, according to the Centers for Disease Control.

 Approximately 1,600 cases are reported in the United States every year, with 260 resulting in death, according to the CDC.